RabbidTurkey/turkeyautofarmerdocumentation/README.md

 # Customizing your autofarmer
 You will have received 3 files from me - `autofarmer.py`, `coords.txt` and `settings.json`
-`autofarmer.py` - ignore
+`autofarmer.py` -> ignore
-`coords.txt` - this is the list of all your coords.
+`coords.txt` -> this is the list of all your coords.
 Save them in an x y format.
 Image attached below for reference (coord list with coordinates of 2 castles):
 ![image](https://github.com/RabbidTurkey/tutuautofarmerdocs/assets/76893259/06e188fa-154a-4bf0-a8d6-bcda90a4144c)
-`settings.json` - Pretty self explanatory.
+`settings.json` is pretty self explanatory:
- > start_position - your castle's coordinates
+ - start_position - your castle's coordinates
- > travel_speed - your travel speed (can be found in your game settings under Expedition boosts)
+ - travel_speed - your travel speed (can be found in your game settings under Expedition boosts)
- > troop_tier - the tier of troops you want to farm with, so t1/t2/t3/t4
+ - troop_tier - the tier of troops you want to farm with, so t1/t2/t3/t4
- > troop_form - the form of troops you want to farm with, choose cavalry ofc
+ - troop_form - the form of troops you want to farm with, choose cavalry ofc
 Example:
 ![image](https://github.com/RabbidTurkey/tutuautofarmerdocs/assets/76893259/ec8cbb88-515f-433f-83e9-78b9ceb581a5)